-- B. The CCB shall appear and defend its their decision at the Office of Administrative Courts. as described in Section 8.057 et seq. when the CCB has made a denial or adverse action against a client. - C. The CCB shall notify the County Department of Human/Social Services income maintenance technician within ten (10) business days of an Aadverse Aaction that affects Medicaid financial eligibility. - D. The CCB shall notify the aApplicant's parent or legal gGuardian shall be informed of an Aadverse Aaction if the aApplicant or Client is determined ineligible for any reason including if:as set forth in client eligibility and the following: - 1.
+- B. The CCB shall appear and defend its their decision at the Office of Administrative Courts. as described in Section 8.057 et seq. when the CCB has made a denial or adverse action against a client. - C. The CCB shall notify the Case Management Agency in the Client's Service Plan within one (1) business day of the Adverse Action. - D. The CCB shall notify the County Department of Human/Social Services income maintenance technician within ten (10) business days of an Aadverse Aaction that affects Medicaid financial eligibility. - E. The CCB shall notify the aApplicant's parent or legal gGuardian shall be informed of an Aadverse

+Aaction if the aApplicant or Client is determined ineligible for any reason including if:as set forth in client eligibility and the following: - 1.
 The Celient is detained or resides in a correctional facility for at least one day, and - 2.
-The Celient enters an institute for mental health for a duration with a duration that continues for more greater than thirty (30) days. - E. The Case Management Agency (CMA) shall provide the Llong-Tterm Ceare notice of action form to Celients within eleven business days regarding their appeal rights in accordance with sSection 8.507-et seq. when: - 1.
-An Aadverse Aaction occurs that affects the provision of the cClient's waiver services, or - The applicant or client requests such information. - F. The CMA shall notify all providers in the Celient's Service Pelan within ten (10) business days of the Aadverse Aaction. - The CMA shall notify the county Department of Human/Social Services income maintenance technician within ten (10) business days of an Aadverse Aaction that may affect financial eligibility for HCBS waiver services.
+The Celient enters an institute for mental health for a duration with a duration that continues for more greater than thirty (30) days.

+- F. The Case Management Agency (CMA) shall provide the Llong-Tterm Ceare notice of action form to Celients within eleven business days regarding their appeal rights in accordance with sSection 8.507 et seg. when: - 1.
+An Aadverse Aaction occurs that affects the provision of the cClient's waiver services, or

+The applicant or client requests such information.